22 Things To Know Before Visiting Peyto Lake

 Midsummer, the viewing platform that overlooks the lake gets very, very busy.
 Peyto Lake is the third most visited lake in Banff, after Moraine Lake and Lake Louise.

 There are also a few hidden viewpoints that you’ve probably seen on Instagram and in this article.
 To find those before reaching the main viewpoint, you’ll see several braided trails cut through the trees to the right.
 Walk down this hill until you reach the opening with unobscured views and a few large rocks to prop yourself up on.
 This is likely where you’ve seen the majority of photos from the lake.
 It’s prevalent on Instagram.
-The terrain here is pretty hazardous with lots of drops and loose rock so mind your step.
+The terrain here is pretty hazardous, with lots of drops and loose rock, so mind your step if you choose to venture this way, although we do not recommend it.

-The alternative is to follow the trail past the first viewpoint to the second viewpoint.
+The alternative is to follow the trail past the first viewpoint to the second viewpoint along the Bow Summit Trail.
 There is no official platform here but a large clearing higher in elevation that offers tremendous views with a fraction of the visitors.

 As always, a great way to avoid crowds is to arrive in the early morning or evening.
-Even in midsummer, we’ve managed to catch the sunset at the viewpoint by ourselves, granted that’s typically at 10:00 p.m. when the lake isn’t its beautifully blue color.
+Even in midsummer, we’ve managed to catch sunrise and sunset at the viewpoint by ourselves, granted that’s typically at 7:00am or 10:00 p.m. when the lake isn’t its beautifully blue color.
 The later into the shoulder season you go, the fewer crowds you will see.
 Visit Banff in mid-November and you may be the only one at Peyto Lake!

-You can also hike down to Peyto Lake, which will take you between 30-60 minutes and dip your toes in and hike back up.
-Almost no one does this, so you’re sure to have Peyto Lake almost all to yourself.
-However there is no set trail, so you’d be bushwhacking the entire way – certainly not ideal or recommended.
+You can also hike down to Peyto Lake, which will take you between 30 and 60 minutes, dip your toes in, and hike back up.
+Almost no one does this, so you’re sure to have Peyto Lake almost all to yourself if you decide to bushwhack your way down and back up.
+However, there is no set trail, so you’d be bushwhacking the entire way—certainly not ideal or recommended.

 However, be mindful of the terrain nearby at Bow Summit as it is in avalanche terrain and winter visitors are strongly encouraged to have avalanche training and proper equipment (beacon, probe, and shovel).

 Another view we love is from Observation Peak.
 This is a scramble that starts on the other side of the Icefields Parkway.
-It’s a moderate scramble that climbs 1,100 meters (3,600 ft) in 4km, a pretty taxing endeavor but well worth the climb if you have experience scrambling in the Rockies.
+It’s a moderate scramble that climbs 1,100 meters (3,600 ft) in 4km, a pretty taxing endeavor that takes between 4 – 7 hours but well worth the climb if you have experience scrambling in the Rockies.

-Experienced hikers/scramblers can make an afternoon or morning out of the scramble and it offers some of the best views in all of Banff National Park.
-It involves a steep slope with scree so sturdy hiking boots and adequate equipment are necessary.
+Experienced hikers/scramblers can make an afternoon or morning of the scramble, which offers some of the best views in Banff National Park.
+The scramble involves a steep slope with scree, so sturdy hiking boots and adequate equipment are necessary.

-Other great vantage points can be seen from Bow Summit, Caldon Peak, and Peyto Glacier.
+Other great vantage points can be seen from Bow Summit and Caldron Peak.
 You can also visit the lake’s shoreline, but the real magic of Peyto Lake is from a distance, with the whole landscape in view.

 Can You Hike Down to Peyto Lake?

-You can hike down to Peyto Lake, though it’s on a steep loose path down.
-Doesn’t sound so bad going down, but getting back up to the viewpoint and your car will likely have you huffing and puffing.
+You can hike down to the lake, though it’s on a steep, loose path.
+It doesn’t sound so bad going down, but hiking 300 meters back up to the viewpoint and your car will likely have you huffing and puffing.

 We don’t recommend hiking down to Peyto Lake unless you are looking for a way to fill your time, as the view is far better from above.
-At the Peyto Lake lakeshore, the lake looks like any other lake in the Rockies, so I recommend picking one to dip your toes in instead.
-If you want a beautiful blue and quiet lake to enjoy, we recommend hiking to Sherbrooke Lake in Yoho.
+At the Peyto Lake lakeshore, the lake looks like any other lake in the Rockies, so I recommend picking another one to dip your toes in instead – Bow Lake is just around the corner.
+If you want a beautiful blue and quiet lake to enjoy, we recommend hiking to Sherbrooke Lake in Yoho or Hector Lake in Banff.
 Once you are down at Peyto Lake, you can take a dip, or just enjoy the views before hiking back up.

 Can You Swim in Peyto Lake?

 You can swim in any of the Canadian Rockies lakes, but the question is, do you really want to?
 Peyto Lake is a glacial-fed lake, meaning it is just above freezing.
 It rarely gets above 5C.
-That means you’re likely only going to stay in for a few minutes at most – even in the heat of summer!
+That means you’ll likely only stay in for a few minutes at most – even in the heat of summer!

-It’s a great experience and fun to say you have done it, but I guarantee you you won’t be staying in the water for long!
+It’s a great experience and fun to say you’ve done it, but I guarantee you won’t be staying in the water for long!

 The best time to visit Peyto Lake is from June to September.
 The Peyto Lake Lookout is open year-round, unlike Moraine Lake, and is most popular to visit in the summer.